What is an ASCA

 - A map that shows both the current and proposed ASCA boundary; and

-- to comply with legal requirements a formal notice will be published in the London Gazette, the Exmouth Journal and the Midweek Herald.
+- to comply with legal requirements a formal notice has been published in the London Gazette, the Exmouth Journal and the Midweek Herald.

 The formal notice states that: “Any objection to the order must be made in writing, stating the grounds for objection, and sent to: